 Commitment: Minimum 4-6 months, depending on the Volunteer role.

 Training: All volunteers complete The Gatehouse Process Facilitation: Transforming Trauma two-day training and orientation training- 2-day experiential education workshop that covers common themes experienced by survivors of childhood sexual abuse including shame; guilt, resiliency, trust and moving past trauma.

-Vulnerable Sector Screening: Due to the nature of our work all volunteers must submit to a vulnerable sector check carried out by their local police service.
+Vulnerable Sector Screening: Due to the nature of our work all volunteers must submit a vulnerable sector check carried out by their local police service.
 The vulnerable sector check form will be provided to you if you reside in the Toronto and Peel region.
 Other police agencies may require a letter confirming volunteer acceptance.
 This letter must be requested to any one of The Gatehouse Program Coordinators.
 There may be a fee associated with carrying out this check.
 This fee is not reimbursed by The Gatehouse and is the responsibility of the applicant.
 Please contact the appropriate local police department by going to the local police station or visiting their respective website.
 Please contact the appropriate local police department by going to the local police station or visiting their respective website.

 Questions?
-If you have any questions about this process, please call The Gatehouse and ask to any one of our Program Coordinators at 416-255-5900 x222.
+If you have any questions about this process, please email Stephanie Alves.
+Alternatively, you may contact The Gatehouse 416-255-5900.
+Thank you.

 Volunteer Opportunities – Some of the areas where volunteers make a difference include:

 - Board of Directors

 - Special events & Outreach